l-aldarondo/Sports-Predictions/README.md

 ### Metodology:

-To achive our goal we will use the following apporach:
+To achive our goal we will use CRISP-DM framework apporach:

 ![Metodology](./Images/project_CRISP_DM_Steps.png)